ItsTuukka/Helsinki-city-bike-app/README.md

 The database in question being MongoDB.
 The free version of MongoDB could only hold 1.8 million journeys from the original 3.1 million.
 <br>
 <br>
-Since from the start I planned on not doing endpoints for adding new stations or journyes, so I made the decision to do calculations for the addition information about a single station in the script.
+Since from the start I planned on not doing endpoints for adding new stations or journyes, so I made the decision to do calculations for the additional information about a single station in the script.
 This approach has upsides and downsides.
 <br>
 <br>
 The upsides being faster and more fluid user experience, since I do not have to make queries for information about a single station, since the information is already in the database.
 Also all of the calculations have been made with the full journey data, and not the imcomplete database data.